Rkhan93/employee-directory-react/README.md

 # Description
-Application that allows users to search for employees using a searchbar.
+-Application that allows users to view and search for employees.

 # Deployed Link